babelouest/glewlwyd/docs/INSTALL.md

 Copy `glewlwyd.conf.sample` to `glewlwyd.conf`, edit the file `glewlwyd.conf` with your own settings.

+### SSL/TLS

+OAuth 2 specifies that a secured connection is mandatory, via SSL or TLS, to avoid data and token to be stolen, or Man-In-The-Middle attacks.
+Glewlwyd supports starting a secure connection with a private/public key certificate, but it also can be with a classic non-secure HTTP connection, and be available to users behind a HTTPS proxy for example.
+Glewlwyd won't check that you use it in a secure connection.

 ### login and grant URLs

 Update the entries `login_url` and `grant_url` in the configuration file to fit your installation, for example: